Today I received an email today from the GAIC, which stands for the Global Anglican Integrity Commission.

-We understand how great a treasure has been placed in your care and we both know that you will be called to give account before Jesus Christ.
+We understand how great a treasure has been placed in your care and we both know that you will be called to give an account before Jesus Christ.
 But be encouraged!
-You have openly declared your conviction that the holy Scriptures contain all doctrine necessary for eternal salvation through faith in Jesus Christ, and you have also declared your determination to instruct from these Scriptures the people committed to your care, teaching nothing as essential to salvation which cannot be demonstrated from the Scriptures.
+You have openly declared your conviction that the Holy Scriptures contain all doctrine necessary for eternal salvation through faith in Jesus Christ, and you have also declared your determination to instruct from these Scriptures the people committed to your care, teaching nothing as essential to salvation which cannot be demonstrated from the Scriptures.

 Well another year…to live and work as a deacon, to serve as an ambassador for Christ, serving God and others, proclaiming the good news of Jesus’ love., to encourage the members of Christ’s body by word and example, to preach the Word of God in the place to which you are licensed.

 We understand the responsibility placed on you dear deacons.
 After all, you are to model your life according to the Word of God, study the Scriptures, reflecting with God’s people upon their meaning., that all may be equipped to live out GOd’s truth in the world.
 But be encouraged!
 You have God’s Word, which you have stated publicly at your ordination that you: